WadeNichols/Cursive-Clothing/proposal/battleplan.md

     - [ ] build a admin to post the items
         - [ ] post the items
         - [ ] build a admin view
+        - [ ] admin view only accesable to someone who is logged in